commercialhaskell/stackage/CURATORS.md

 develop this advice over time.
 For now: if you're not sure, ask Michael for guidance.

+__`NOPLAN=1`__ If you wish to rerun a build without recalculating a build plan, you can set the environment variable `NOPLAN=1`.
+This is useful for such cases as an intermittent test failure, out of memory condition, or manually tweaking the plan file.

 ### Timing

 A looping script on the build server keeps trying to build nightly